-Having a strong password is extremely important.
+Having a strong password is extremely important (or a strong password manager).

 Even more important than using a VPN service!